-Monotype has been a prominent name in publishing and typeface design for over a hundred years.
+Monotype has been a prominent name in publishing and type design for over a hundred years.
 Over time, it has grown into a company that provides the design assets, technology and expertise that helps create authentic and impactful brands.

-The company’s current technology reflects this, with offerings that include more than 2,500 font families, custom font creation, and platforms that let brands deploy visual marketing content.
-In 2016, Monotype acquired Olapic, a platform which allows companies to curate and activate content from consumers, request it from influencers, or create it themselves.
+The company’s current technology reflects this, with font design offerings that include more than 2,500 font families, custom font creation, and platforms that let brands deploy visual marketing content.
+In 2016, Monotype acquired Olapic, a platform that allows companies to curate and activate content from consumers, request it from influencers, or create it themselves.
 “This allows brands to access content that will resonate with consumers and promote their products in more meaningful and authentic ways,” Fooks-Bale said.

 With this product mix, Monotype stays true to its goal of helping customers create more authentic experiences with their audiences across every touchpoint.

 Why are the folks at Monotype so obsessed with fonts and design?
 “Type is a tool that you can use to emphasize your brand,” Fooks-Bale said.
-“In many cases, it’s more powerful than your other brand elements, like illustration or color, because it’s often carried through more of the brand touchpoints.”
+“In many cases, it’s more powerful than your other brand elements, like illustration or colour, because it’s often carried through more of the brand touchpoints.”

 Fooks-Bale offered the example of an airline.
 From their tickets to the bottom of their coffee cups, there are only so many places you can put the company’s logo.
-As Fooks-Bale put it, “One of the only ingredients that lets you carry through to every situation is fonts.”
+As Fooks-Bale put it, “One of the only ingredients that let you carry through to every situation is fonts.”

 “Visual and verbal actions are all part of a successful and authentic brand,” Fooks-Bale explains.
 “But if they are not joined up, it won’t be effective.”
 Monotype offers brands the ingredients to tell their stories in a way that’s consistent across touchpoints.
 This is key to enabling companies to develop an identity that aptly expresses what’s at the core of their brand.

-By highlighting these new additions to their library, Fooks-Bale hopes that people will give emerging fonts a chance.
+By highlighting these new additions to their library, Fooks-Bale hopes that people will give emerging font designs a chance.
 “Our library is huge, which you could argue is a fantastic thing,” he said.
-“Yet unless we provide a narrative to some of the fonts, we run risk of losing some beautiful gems.”
+“Yet unless we provide a narrative to some of the fonts, we run the risk of losing some beautiful gems.”
 Through the Font Stories, Monotype plants the seeds to help brands assess the ways certain fonts can communicate a brand’s identity.

 Monotype has offices across the globe, but works hard to be “one Monotype.”
 “We want our employees to live and breathe the brand,” Fooks-Bale explains.
 “Branding is not a department here—it’s inherent in everybody.”